nodeca/pica/README.md

 ### Unsharp mask

-Ifter scale down image can look a bit blured.
+After scale down image can look a bit blured.
 It's good idea to sharpen it a bit.
 Pica has built-in "unsharp mask" filter (off by default).
 Set `unsharpAmount` to positive number to activate the filter.